AndrewRedican/structura/README.md

 #### Run Experimental Code

-Execute the experimental version of the code [./src/experiment.ts](./src/experiment.ts).

-To execute performance tests against the _stable_ version of the algorithm, you can run the following command.
+To execute performance tests against the **experimental** version of your algorithm:

-> Note: Notice the `--algorithm` flag which is essentially the same as `-a` (shorthand version), this is references to the name of the target file that is going to be tested.
-You may supply a relative path from the `src` folder, or simply supply the name of the file directly under `src` that you want to test.
-Specificying the `.ts` file extension is entirely optional.

 ```bash
 npm run measure -- --algorithm experiment -t -m -i 200 -p 4 -s 10 -d complex
 ```

+> Note: The `--algorithm` flag (or `-a` for short) specifies the target file to test.
+You can supply a relative path from the `src` folder or simply provide the filename directly under `src`.
+Specifying the `.ts` file extension is optional.

-The framework will output performance metrics to the terminal and generate logs in the appropriate directories (./performance, ./snapshots, and ./errors).
+The framework will output performance metrics to the terminal and generate logs in the appropriate directories (`./performance`, `./snapshots`, and `./errors`).

 #### CLI Options